This tips for knitting beginners page is an extra page dedicated to the absolute beginner knitter.

 One very common complaint that new knitters have is that their stitches are just getting too tight.
 There can be a few reasons for this.

-That way the stitch will fit nicely on the needle.
+That way the stitch will fit nicely on the needle and it loosens the stitch a bit too

-Try adjusting your tension.
-If you're wrapping the yarn around your fingers unwrap it and just let the yarn hang freely.
+Tip 2: Try adjusting your tension.
+First of all, if you're wrapping the yarn around your fingers unwrap it and just let the yarn hang freely.

-When you need it gently wrap it around the needle and then drop it again.
+When you need it gently wrap the yarn around the needle and then drop it again.

 In the middle of a row and when you picked it up again....